rgriff23/rgriff23.github.io/_posts/2018-05-27-olympic-history-1-web-scraping.md

 # total run time: 26.54 hours
 ```

-Finally, I saved the resulting list of links, info-boxes, results-tables in an Rdata file so that I can pick up from this point any time in the future.
+Finally, I saved the resulting list of links, info-boxes, and results-tables in an Rdata file so that I can pick up from this point at any time in the future.

 ```r